pnp/blog/content/post/make-a-bot-for-simple-interactions-in-teams-using-a-webhook.md

 You are free to use the linked code as a basis for your own idea, or create your own code in your choice of programming language.
-The basic construct of a bot behaviour needs to be as follows:
+The basic construct of a bot behavior needs to be as follows:

 1. Authenticate request (using a token from Teams)
 2. Get weather information from API